lexpaval/LxMultiTool/README.md

 ### Tech

-Android Multi Tool uses a number of technologies to work properly:
+Lx Multi Tool uses a number of technologies to work properly:

 * [Qt] - An awesome cross-platform IDE.
 * [Dillinger] - Awesome web platform that made this document so handsome!